Kumux/kumux-colorscheme-engine/README.md

 Kumux is the world's first dynamic circadian color scheme for code editors and other software.

-## Why we created Kumux color scheme
+## Why we created the Kumux color scheme

 As software developers, we spend most of our waking hours in front of the computer.